 Region wants to stimulate the local economy and create a sustainable future for health and social care through technology

-The national healthcare ecosystem is undergoing a dramatic, fundamental shift with rising healthcare costs, increased demand on systems and growing, ageing populations placing our health and social care systems under unprecedented pressure.By 2020 the value of the Health Tech market is estimated to hit around £37bn Click To Tweet
+The national healthcare ecosystem is undergoing a dramatic, fundamental shift with rising healthcare costs, increased demand on systems and growing, ageing populations placing our health and social care systems under unprecedented pressure.By 2020 the Health Tech market is estimated to hit £37bn Click To Tweet

 At the same time, the health tech industry is worth billions and the digital revolution, which has already reshaped many other sectors, is also transforming healthcare.
 By 2020 its value is estimated to hit around £37bn, with the UK thought to be on course to take a 5% share of that market.The national healthcare ecosystem is undergoing a fundamental shift Click To Tweet